infr/falldetector-public/thesis.md

 #### Physiological monitoring

-Cardinaux et al. (2011) presented physiological video monitoring papers including monitoring breathing and monitoring cardiac pulse (multiple persons, with a webcam, even when the head is moving).
+Cardinaux et al. (2011) presented physiological video monitoring papers including monitoring breathing and monitoring cardiac pulse (multiple persons, with a webcam, [sic] while the head is moving).
 Even if these solutions would be useful, they fall out of this papers scope.
 But these techniques should be considered for further improvements.

 ### Evaluation of monitoring methods